NGC 3603 PDR region

 The PDR Toolbox is an open-source, science-enabling tool for the community, designed to help astronomers determine the physical parameters of photodissociation regions from observations.
 Typical observations of both Galactic and extragalactic PDRs come from ground- and space-based millimeter, submillimeter, and far-infrared telescopes such as ALMA, SOFIA, JWST, Spitzer, and Herschel.
 Given a set of observations of spectral line or continuum intensities, PDR Toolbox can compute best-fit FUV incident intensity and cloud density based on our models of PDR emission.
 One can also fit H2 rovibrational emission excitation diagrams to determine temperature, column density, and ortho-to-para ratio.

-The current version is 2.4.4 (released Feb 07, 2025)
+The current version is 2.6.4 (released April 15, 2026)

 Release Highlights